TobisMa/johnny/README.md

 | `h` | `stop` | HALT program |

 ### How to remember them?
-They are made off "operators":
+They are made of "operators":
 | Operator | Meaning(s) |
 | --- | --- |
 | `a` | `Accumulator`, `Address Bus` |